awslabs/aws-icons-for-plantuml/scripts/README.md

 If you are using the `config.yml` file as the basis to incorporate a newer version of the AWS Architecture Icons, you may see an _Uncategorized_ category of mismatched entries.

 For general categories, the `Color` attribute is set to match the color represented for that category.
-For example, in the ApplicationIntegration category, the color for Amazon API Gateway is `#E7157B`, or Cosmos.
+For example, in the NetworkingContentDelivery category, the color for Amazon API Gateway is `#8C4FFF`, or Galaxy.
 The color palettes used are in the `Defaults` section and then reference for the category, or can be overridden per-sprite.

 In the curated `config.yml` file, each AWS service is mapped to it's primary category.
 This then maps to the specific PUML file referenced by _Category/Filename.puml_, or are included in the _Category/all.puml_ file.